 Crucial to supporting casework are assessment and case management tools.
 No single tool can do all of the work, as there are a number of points of intervention from coordinated entry, to screening and assessment, case management, program and service level indicators.
 However, all can play a role in ensuring that young people get the supports they need to exit homelessness and to move forwards in their lives.

-Figure 4: Assessment and case management
+See Figure 2: assessment and case management below.